 The City of Sioux Falls has led the way in South Dakota by establishing a coalition dedicated to furthering digital equity.
 This coalition developed a digital equity plan and other useful resources, such as a map which lists locations of where to access various types of support.
 Strong regional partnerships can be important in furthering digital inclusion, a sentiment highlighted in a report by the Benton Foundation.
-As a unifying governance body, the State would like to support other regions and communities in building digital equity coalitions comprised of partners from government, business, and non-profits.
+As a unifying governance body, the State would like to support other regions and communities in building digital equity coalitions comprised of partners from government, business, and non-profits, allowing for a comprehensive, top-to-bottom approach.
+Collaboration with these cohorts will allow for management of various programs to fall on different parties' shoulders, providing freedom to customize offerings on a local level.
+These cohorts will heavily focus on the Affordable Connectivity Program, if available, and how more residents may receive this benefit.